skellat/skellat.github.io/README.md

 Coyote Works
 ============

 This is the Jekyll tooling for the video podcast.

+Eventually local productions from Ashtabula will be added.